MoreiraLAB/mensadb-open/README.md

 ## The features extracted for the database of membrane protein dimer analysis can be replicated through this repository.

 - INSTALLATION REQUIREMENTS: First you will need to run *python setup.py* to install all the dependencies necessary for feature extraction.
+Excluded from these dependencies are psiblast and autodock tools that need to be installed independently.

 - Before feature extraction you should perform a pre-processing of the pdb files.
 For that you need to:
 		- Trim non-transmembrane residues